ma-px/tailwindcss-browser-based-builder/README.md

 # tailwindcss-browser-based-builder

-A **browser-based build tool for Tailwind CSS** that lets you generate your Tailwind CSS output **directly in the browser** — no Node.js or build setup required.
+A **browser-based build tool for Tailwind CSS** that lets you generate your Tailwind CSS output **directly in the browser**, no Node.js or build setup required.

 ---